From happy customers

 Green Island

-Located just 27 km off Cairns, Green Island is perfect for beginners, with shallow waters and lifeguard-patrolled beaches.
-Snorkelers can explore coral gardens to see fish, sea turtles, and occasionally reef sharks.
+Just 27 km off Cairns, Green Island is ideal for beginners, with shallow, lifeguard-patrolled waters.
+Snorkelers can see coral gardens, fish, sea turtles, and sometimes reef sharks.

 Agincourt Reef

-Situated on the Outer Reef, Agincourt Reef is renowned for its clear waters and diverse marine life.
-Snorkelers can see stunning coral formations, giant clams, and a variety of fish species.
+On the Outer Reef, Agincourt Reef is known for clear waters and diverse marine life, including coral formations, giant clams, and colorful fish.

 Hastings Reef

-Accessible via luxury cruises from Cairns, Hastings Reef has rich coral landscapes.
-You can enjoy guided tours and even opt for scenic helicopter flights to view the reef from above.
+Accessible by luxury cruises from Cairns, Hastings Reef features rich coral landscapes, guided tours, and optional scenic helicopter flights.

 Fitzroy Island

-Just a short ferry ride from Cairns, Fitzroy Island has fringing reefs with diverse coral species.
-Guided snorkel tours lead visitors through calm waters where they might encounter green sea turtles and colorful fish.
+A short ferry from Cairns, Fitzroy Island has fringing reefs with diverse corals.
+Guided snorkels explore calm waters with green sea turtles and colorful fish.

 Lady Musgrave Island

-Located in the southern part of the Great Barrier Reef, Lady Musgrave Island has a perfect lagoon for snorkeling.
-The area is rich in marine biodiversity, including turtles, manta rays, and various fish species.
+In the southern Great Barrier Reef, Lady Musgrave Island offers a calm lagoon teeming with turtles, manta rays, and diverse fish.

 What’s included on your snorkeling tour